oracle-livelabs/common/building-blocks/blocks/oml/oml-nb-visualizations/oml-nb-visualizations.md

 	![Funnel Charts](images/funnel-charts2.png)

-## Task 4: Visualiza Data in a Pyramid Chart
+## Task 4: Visualize Data in a Pyramid Chart

 Pyramid charts present your data in a distinctive triangular configuration, horizontally segmented into partitions.
 Each segment in the pyramid charts represents points or steps in ascending or descending order.